top of page

 Employees who aren't chronically overworked are less likely to get sick.

-Simultaneously, not working overtime reduces risks of mental burnout, depression and exhaustion.
+Simultaneously, not working overtime reduces risks of mental burnout, depression, and exhaustion.

 4. The Financial Incentives

-Arguments supporting three day weekends are increased staff productivity, improved worker engagement, and an effective workforce.
-Additionally, there are Cost-saving incentives linked to short work weeks.
+Arguments for three day weekends include increased staff productivity, improved worker engagement, and an effective workforce.

-By closing shop one day earlier, businesses could save money by reducing their electricity usage and printing costs and curbing other operational charges.
+There are also cost-saving incentives linked to short work weeks.
+By closing shop one day earlier, businesses could save money by reducing their electricity usage and printing costs, and curbing other operational costs.

 The Case Against a Four Day Work Week